LieART -- A Mathematica Application for Lie Algebras and Representation Theory: Theoretical Background and Implementation

 A \emph{Lie Algebra} is a vector space $g$ over a field $F$ with the \emph{Lie bracket} $\left[\cdot,\cdot\right]$ as binary operation, which is bilinear, alternating and fulfills the Jacoby identity.
-The Lie bracket is often refered to as the commutator.
+The Lie bracket is often referred to as the commutator.
 The Lie brackets of the generators $t_i$ of the Lie algebra are

-with the so called \emph{structure constants} $f_{ijk}$, that fully determine the algebra.
+with the so-called \emph{structure constants} $f_{ijk}$, that fully determine the algebra.
 A Lie algebra is called \emph{simple} when it contains no non-trivial ideals.
 A \emph{semi-simple} Lie algebra is a sum of simple ones.